hb9kns/plog/README.md

 (The file suffix is irrelevant: They will all be treated as text files.)

-`pubnext.sh` will generate the list of all files matching the prefix pattern, and then process the first file in that list which does *not* bear the "draft pattern" as defined by its `draft` variable.
+`pubnext.sh` will generate the list of all files matching the prefix pattern, and then process the first file in that list which does bear the "publication-ready pattern" as defined by its `pubready` variable.
 If you want to have your files processed in a certain order, you should therefore name them in such a way that the lexical order of their names corresponds to the desired processing order.
 An example would be naming